 Our volunteer Grantmaking Teams consist of 8-10 DC community activists of color who have a broad range of experience with community projects, social change work, and philanthropy.

 - Grants requests must be for $5,000 or less for an individual organization and $5,000 or less per coalition partner for groups applying as a coalition.

 - For projects in communities of color in the District

 - Demonstrating little access to funding and a vision for social change

 After you receive a grant, we ask that you sit out the next funding round, but you are encouraged to apply for the round after that!
-So if you received a grant in Spring 2017, you can’t apply in Fall 2017, but you CAN apply starting Spring 2018.
+So if you received a grant in Fall 2017, you can’t apply in Spring 2018, but you CAN apply starting Fall 2018.